All Episodes

 Why would you want to put yourself in a situation where you have no say, no leverage, no negotiating power, and you just have to put up with whatever your wife does.

-You know, 10, 15, 20% of marriages, and you know, some of them for health reasons, but I think this is more chronic.
+You know, 10, 15, 20% of marriages, and, you know, some of them for health reasons, but I think this is more chronic.

-And I've heard higher estimates, but let's go 10, 15, 20% of marriages, there's no sex.
+And I've heard higher estimates, but let's go 10, 15, 20% of marriages, there's no sex, which is not a marriage.

 Marriage is entirely designed for the regulation of sexuality.

-You can go play tennis and squash with people outside of marriage, you can go out for dinner with people.
+You can go play tennis and squash with people outside of marriage.

-You can uh go on vacation, even whether you can go out for a guy's night out, but you can't have sex.
+You can go on vacation, even whether you can go out for a guy's night out, but you can't have sex.

 Can you get married outside of the state?